 Marital status is protected.
 So whether you’re single, engaged, married, separated, divorced, or widowed, you’re covered.

 Also, my lord!
-Anyone who asks you about this is guaranteed to be a creeper!
+Anyone who asks you job interview questions about this is guaranteed to be a creeper!

 4. “Do you have kids?”